merijntiebie/Connect4/NOTES.md

 ### Playing
 ✅ Player 1 -> column 0 -> disc in column zero | player 2 new active player | column 0 is the last played column
 ✅ Player 2 -> column 1 -> disc in column 1 | player 1 new active player | column 1 is the last played column

+## Technical

+The game has to be accessible through REST calls